 What they didn’t give up on was their identity as Awajún.
 They saw themselves as smarter and tougher than the colonists pouring into the region from played-out fields in the Andes.
 They were determined to acquire the education and political skills needed to defend their lands from outsiders.
 It is no accident that Awajún leaders were disproportionately represented in the indigenous federations that began to spring up throughout Peru and elsewhere in South America.

 Upriver consists of two parts.
 The first focuses on events in 1977 and 1978.
-I visited the Alto Mayo almost annually afterwards until that pattern was broken by Peru’s Shining Path insurgency, which by the late 1980s made fieldwork unacceptably risky.
+I visited the Alto Mayo almost annually afterwards until that pattern was broken by Peru’s Shining Path insurgency, which by the late 1980s made fieldwork unacceptably risky to me and to anyone receiving me hospitably.

 The second part describes the Awajún’s trajectory through 2012, when I visited the scene of my earlier work and interviewed university-educated Awajún in Lima, one of whom, Eduardo Nayap, had become the first indigenous Amazonian elected to the Peruvian Congress.